beeldengeluid/mediasuite-website/_labo-help/resource-viewer.markdown

 ### <a name="annotate"></a> Annotate resources and items

 - In the Resource viewer you can also bookmark and add manual annotations to the media objects.
-You can do this for the entire media object or for your selected fragments
+You can do this for the entire media object or for your selected fragments.
+The annotations end up in the "My Annotations" panel.

 The control buttons are still under development, but the hotkeys allow you to create fragments.
 These are the essential keyboard shortkuts: